Digital Nomad Guide to Schengen 90/180 Rule

 Athens, Greece — Rapidly growing nomad scene, affordable, beautiful weather.
 Greece’s digital nomad visa is straightforward.

 Tallinn, Estonia — Tech-forward, e-Residency program, compact and walkable.
-Cold in winter but excellent digital infrastructure.
+Excellent digital infrastructure.

 Frequently Asked Questions